 The mobile device has lower hardware capabilities than the MacBook Pro tested in 4.3.
 That is why it is not surprising, that the runtimes are higher on the iPad.
-The concrete results of chapter 4.3 and 4.5 are not directly comparable as different data sets were used.
+The concrete results are not directly comparable as different data sets were used.
 So the focus lies on the behavior of the algorithms.
 In the case of high quality enabled, the algorithms take about twice as long on the mobile device.
 This affects both, JavaScript and WebAssembly, equally.
-With high quality disabled, one can see that the JavaScript performance of the desktop device gets gradually better where at the mobile device the performance stagnates.
+With high quality disabled, one can see that the JavaScript performance of the desktop device gets gradually better where the at the mobile device the performance stagnates.